 Be careful not to over-bake them, or you’ll end up with crunchy cookies.
 You just want the edges to be just set when you take the cookies out of the oven.
 They will continue to cook on the hot cookie sheet, out of the oven.

-Baked red velvet cookies on a cooling rack.
+The best red velvet cookie recipe, freshly baked and placed on a wire cooling rack.

 Make Cream Cheese Frosting: Beat together the cream cheese and butter until smooth.
 Add powdered sugar and vanilla and mix until smooth.
 Add more powdered sugar or a splash of milk, if needed, until desired consistency is reached.